invertase/notifee/docs-react-native/react-native/docs/events.md

 ## Foreground Events

-An application is deemed in the "foreground" under the following situations:
+An application is deemed in the "foreground" only under the following situation:

-- The device is unlocked.
-- The application is running & is in view (foreground).
+- The device is unlocked and the application is running & is in view (foreground).

 In any other situation a [Background Event](/react-native/docs/events#background-events) is used instead.
 If the user has opened your application and switched to another task (e.g. opened another app, pressed the "home" button) but not